Because Everything Costs Money… Except the Park: Teaching Kids About Budgeting

 This summer, it feels like the only free thing left is the park.

-And when your kid asks to go somewhere or buy something (for the fifth time today), sometimes all you can say is “not today.”
+Fun often costs money.
+And when your child asks to go somewhere or buy something (for the fifth time today), sometimes all you can say is: “Not today.”

 It’s frustrating.
 It’s disappointing.
-And if you’re feeling stretched, you’re not alone; we’re feeling it too.
+And if you’re feeling stretched financially, you’re not alone; we’re feeling it too.

 At Future Fortunes Academy, we get it.
 We’re parents navigating the same pressures: wanting to give our kids great experiences without breaking the budget.

-They’re a chance to bring kids into the conversation about money and help them understand the trade-offs that come with choices.
+They’re a chance to bring kids into the conversation about money and spending and help them understand the trade-offs that come with financial choices.
 Not to guilt them.
 Not to stress them out.
-But to teach them.
+But to teach them real-life money lessons.

 Start Here: Plan the Week Together

-Set a budget for the week that is reasonable for the size of your family and location.
+Set a weekly budget for family fun that is reasonable for your household.
 Maybe it’s $40, maybe it’s $150.
 Tell your kids:

 Then explore the options with them: